Cottagecore: Contemporary popularity

-Prior to the Great Recession, Thomas Kinkade sold millions of copies of his paintings of idyllic cottages.

-The movement gained further traction in many online spheres and on social media in 2020 due to the mass quarantining in response to the COVID-19 pandemic.
+The aesthetic gained traction in many online spheres and on social media in 2020 due to the mass quarantining in response to the COVID-19 pandemic.
 Networks such as the blogging site Tumblr had a 150% increase in cottagecore posts in the three months from March to May 2020.
 It spread on Pinterest, a platform for sharing visual ideas.
 It became popular on TikTok as well, with numerous cottagecore enthusiasts sharing videos of themselves living in rural areas, bathing in the forest, or baking bread.

-On TikTok, the LGBT+ community has been particularly fond of cottagecore, especially lesbians.
+On TikTok, the LGBTQIA+ community has been particularly fond of cottagecore, especially lesbians.
 Many young women have found a sense of femininity through dressing in a cottagecore aesthetic while still feeling aligned with a modern, in-control woman archetype.
 The New Yorker asserted that such videos had "evoked a mood of calm, enlightened, prettified productivity."
 Vox characterized the trend as "the aesthetic where quarantine is romantic instead of terrifying."

 Living in the style of cottagecore or simply looking at others doing the same on the Internet was seen as something that could help people de-stress.
 Speaking to CNN, psychologist Krystine Batcho noted that it should be no surprise nostalgia in general and cottagecore in particular was in vogue during such a stressful time.
-"Longing for simpler situations, simpler time periods or simpler ways of living is an effort to balance out and to counteract the effects of high intense stress," she said.
-This was a period when many urban residents questioned whether it was worth living in the cities, and rural life stood up as an appealing alternative.
+"Longing for simpler situations, simpler time periods or simpler ways of living is an effort to balance out and to counteract the effects of high-intense stress," she said.
+This period was when many urban residents questioned whether it was worth living in the cities, and rural life stood as an appealing alternative.